k13667027/Cluadex/docs/non-technical-setup.md

-# Claudex — Non-Technical Setup
+# Cluadex — Non-Technical Setup

 No source builds.
 No Bun.
 No config files to edit manually.

-If you can paste commands into a terminal, you can run Claudex.
+If you can paste commands into a terminal, you can run Cluadex.

 ---

-## What Claudex Does
+## What Cluadex Does

-Claudex is an AI coding assistant you run in your terminal.
+Cluadex is an AI coding assistant you run in your terminal.
 Give it tasks — explain this code, edit that file, run these tests — and it does them using whatever AI model you choose.

 Supported providers (all free options available):